 Under normal circumstances, the Portfolio will invest at least 80% of its net assets, plus any borrowings for investment purposes, in investments of emerging market issuers (80% Policy).
 The Portfolio's 80% Policy may be changed without shareholder approval.
 However, shareholders will be given notice at least 60 days prior to any such change.
 Under normal circumstances, the Portfolio will invest at least 40% of its total assets in securities of non-U.S. issuers.
 This policy is in addition to the 80% Policy.

 The Portfolio considers an "emerging country" to be any country that is generally recognized to be an emerging or developing country by the international financial community, including the World Bank and the International Finance Corporation, as well as countries that are classified by the United Nations as developing.
 In addition, any country that is included in the International Finance Corporation Free Index or MSCI Emerging Markets Index will be considered to be an "emerging country."
 There are more than 130 countries that are generally considered to be emerging or developing countries by the international financial community, approximately 40 of which currently have stock markets.
 Almost every nation in the world is included within this group of developing or emerging countries except the United States, Canada, Japan, Australia, New Zealand, and nations located in Western Europe.

 The Portfolio will focus its investments in those emerging countries where the Portfolio's portfolio managers consider the economies to be developing strongly and where the markets are becoming more sophisticated.
-Currently, investing in many other emerging countries is not feasible, or may, in the Sub-advisor's opinion, involve unacceptable political risks.
+Currently, investing in many other emerging countries is not feasible, or may, in the portfolio managers' opinion, involve unacceptable political risks.
 The portfolio managers believe that investment opportunities may result from an evolving long-term international trend favoring more market-oriented economies, a trend that may particularly benefit certain countries having developing markets.
 This trend may be facilitated by local or international political, economic, or financial developments that could benefit the capital markets in such countries.